 3. Generating Custom AutoFill List

 Custom List provides the opportunity to save a list of data in Excel, later you may use the list rather than re-typing.
-Undoubtedly, you’ll get surprised when you know that auto-filling the dates, name of the month are types of in-built custom lists.
-So, it is clear that the Custom List saves our time.
-We can generate the Custom List in two individual ways.
+Undoubtedly, you’ll be surprised when you know that auto-filling the dates, and name of the month are types of in-built custom lists.
+So, it is clear that the Custom List saves us time.
+We can generate the Custom List to fill data in two individual ways.

 3.1.
 Custom AutoFill List from New Entries

 If you need to produce a Custom List from new entries, follow the steps below.